 If you decide to retake the test in anticipation of a better score, you may retake the test after 30 days from the date your last test was taken.
-The FAA will not allow you to retake a passed test before the 30-day period has lapsed.
-Prior to retesting, you must give your current Airman Knowledge Test Report to the test administrator.
-The last test taken will reflect the official score.
+Prior to retesting, you must surrender your previous test report to the test proctor.
+The latest test taken will reflect the official score.